-- Research ethics attestation

 - Equity, Diversity and Inclusion considerations and plan

 - Regulatory Requirements

 - Common Scientific Outline

-- Administrative authority contact information
+- Host institution information

 Application checklist

 Applicants must confirm that their proposal meets the criteria of the CTIP funding stream to which they are applying.
 If a proposal does not meet the criteria, the project may not be suited for CTIP funding at this time.